-We hope you’ll enjoy this recap, even though it’s missing JM wonderful presence, it contains his wisdom.
+We hope you’ll enjoy this recap.
+Even though it’s missing JM’s genuine and personable presence, it contains his wisdom.

-Jean-Martin Fortier is a visionary leader for successful microfarming and a return to the family farm.
+Jean-Martin Fortier is a visionary leader for successful micro farming and an advocate for organic market gardening and a return to the family farm.

 The Market Gardener – Successful Micro-farming – Part 2